 - New course content and material on virtually engaging and training remote workforces, to include Virtual Live Training (VLT).

-- The new class aligns with MGT512: Security Leadership Essentials for Managers, MGT521 Security Culture and MGT514: Security Strategy for Leaders, SANS top courses on security leadership, providing students a more defined roadmap for developing their career in cybersecurity.
+- The new class aligns with MGT512: Security Leadership Essentials for Managers, MGT521: Leading Cybersecurity Change: Building a Security-Based Culture and MGT514: Security Strategic Planning, Policy, and Leadership, SANS top courses on security leadership, providing students a more defined roadmap for developing their career in cybersecurity.

 The end result of this class is you will be far better armed and able to not only build mature awareness programs but partner with your security team on managing human risk, and ultimately your security team’s strategic priorities.